-The ADAV801 has a dedicated control port to allow access to the internal registers of the ADAV801.
+The ADAV803 has a dedicated control port to allow the internal registers of the ADAV803 to be accessed.
 Each of the internal registers is eight bits wide.
 Where bits are described as reserved (RES), these bits should be programmed as zero.

-SPI INTERFACE
+I2C INTERFACE